Sabbatical Leave

 All sabbatical leave arrangements approved by the University carry the restriction that the faculty member is not permitted to engage in any form of regular academic or other employment to supplement the sabbatical salary.
 However, a member of the faculty is entitled to supplement the salary provided by the University during the period of leave with funding provided by an external sponsor for research and related activities, in an amount approved by the sponsor, so long as the total compensation is no more than the full base salary and the leave otherwise comports with the terms and conditions of the award.
 The faculty member must take the initiative to report plans for sabbatical leave to the sponsor and identify the salary supplementation explicitly in the proposal whenever possible, and must make known to the department chairpersons and dean at the time of request for sabbatical leave that such funding is being, or will be, sought from the sponsor.

-Benefits During Sabbatical Leave of Absence
+Benefits during Sabbatical Leave of Absence

 During a leave of absence, benefits may be affected.
-The Benefits Office should be contacted for details regarding how to continue benefit coverages and the length of time for which benefits may be continued.
+The Benefits Office should be contacted for details regarding how to continue benefit coverage and the length of time for which benefits may be continued.